RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 If the `||` and `&&` operators are present in the condition or body of repetitive instructions (`for`, `while` etc.) the acceese to `x` will not be considered last access candidates.

+Whenever the address of an rvalue parameter/local variable is taken it will lose the possibility of being treated as an rvalue upon its last access.
+If the user knows that an access is the last access of an lvalue, it can use the `move` function in `std.algorithm.mutation`, thus transforming the lvalue into an rvalue.

 ### Limitations